cykod/Quintus-website/public/guide/sprites.md

 ## Initializing sprites

 The first overloadable method is the base constructor, `init(p,defaults)`.
-It's primary duties are setting the sprite's properties, stored in the `p` object (whenever you see a variable named `p`, think "properties").
+Its primary duties are setting the sprite's properties, stored in the `p` object (whenever you see a variable named `p`, think "properties").

 All a sprite's mutable properties are generally stored in the `p` object on the sprite.
 The reason for this is to first separate a sprite's state from its methods and secondly to make it easy to know what properties need to be serialized or sent over the wire for a multi-player game.
 For performance reasons, the properties on the `p` object can be get and set directly without the need for getters and setters.